 - If subject to 27% special expat taxation

-- If receiving income subject to exemption taxation with progression rules
+- If receiving income subject to tax exemption taxation with progression rules or other Danish income salary

 - If employed by a non Danish registered employer